initial-commit/minicluster/README.md

 It can be used in various ways:

 * as a platform-engineering tool for developers
-* for black-box testing and system testing in failure scenarios
+* for black-box testing and system testing (also in failure scenarios)
 * to develop cloud-based Linux images
 * for setting up and operating homelabs
 * for safe deployment to production of provably working systems